 - Type the script on a regular keyboard.
-You can use a foot pedal control to help you transcribe the video.
-It costs less than \$100 and will greatly speed up the transcription process by allowing you to control the video playback with your foot so that you can keep both hands on the keyboard. - Train speech recognition software to recognize one person's voice and produce a transcript by listening to the video and repeating the speech for the software.
+You can also use a foot pedal to speed up the transcription process by allowing you to control the video playback with your foot so that you can keep both hands on the keyboard. - Train speech recognition software to recognize one person's voice and produce a transcript by listening to the video and repeating the dialog.
 Speech recognition software, such as Dragon Naturally Speaking, only recognizes one speaker's voice at a time, and that person must go through a voice training process with the software.
-In other words, you can't simply feed in various speakers' voices and expect to get a good result. - What you can do is a process called Shadow Speaking, or Voice Captioning.
+You can't feed in various speakers' voices and expect to get a good result.

+You can use a process called Shadow Speaking, or Voice Captioning.
 For this process you train a profile of one person's voice into the Dragon Naturally Speaking software so that it can recognize the speech accurately.
 Then you watch the video and repeat all of the dialogue into a headset microphone.
 This takes a little practice to get good at listening and speaking at the same time, but for most people, it's much faster than typing on a regular keyboard.
-At first, you will probably get a lot of unrecognized words.
-As you continue to use the software and correct the errors, you can eventually expect to reach around 95% accuracy. - Use a professional transcription service.
+As you continue to use the software and correct the errors, you can eventually expect to reach around 95% accuracy.

+• Use a professional transcription service.
 This is the easiest way to generate the script, and can be cost-effective.